 Statistics show that for companies that they were hacked in the past, there is a 65% possibility for them to be re-hacked in the future.

 In 2018 the Cyprus Government will have to fully comply with the Personal Data Protection Policies and the newly established institution of the Commissioner for Personal Data Protection will be fully activated.
 This practically means that during information leakage, all companies are obliged to inform not just the Authorities of Data Protection but also all of their clients, employees, suppliers, etc. who were directly or indirectly involved in the leakage.

-The CAI helps clients prevent and safeguard against sensitive data breaches, computer hacking, employee error and more.
+The Cyber Insurance helps clients prevent and safeguard against sensitive data breaches, computer hacking, employee error and more.